openvinotoolkit/open_model_zoo/demos/README.md

 ```

 By default, the script automatically detects the highest Microsoft Visual Studio version installed on the machine and uses it to create and build
 a solution for a demo code.
-Optionally, you can also specify the preffered Microsoft Visual Studio version to be used by the script.
+Optionally, you can also specify the preferred Microsoft Visual Studio version to be used by the script.
 Supported
 versions are: `VS2015`, `VS2017`, `VS2019`.
 For example, to build the demos using the Microsoft Visual Studio 2017, use the following command:
 ```bat
 build_demos_msvc.bat VS2017